polyaxon/polyaxon/docs/templates/customization/replication.md

 ## Services Replication

-To replicate the platform is set `replicas` field of the service you want to scale.
+To replicate the platform or one of the services (api or workers), you just need to modify `replicas` field of that service you want to scale.

 For example to replicate `api`, your config yaml file should include: